thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

 On core-formed alabastra of this period see comments on [2003.193](#cat).
-For the classification of this particular alabastron see {Grose 1989}, class II:D, alabastron form II:8: pp. 158–159, no. 140.
+For the classification of this particular alabastron see [[Grose 1989]], class II:D, alabastron form II:8: pp. 158–159, no. 140.

 ## Provenance